Best Horizon Zero Dawn Settings [Max Performance Guide]

 These are then the final best horizon zero dawn settings that would help you get the highest possible FPS while still showcasing extremely beautiful graphics.
 The settings encompass our benchmarks, and they aren’t taken out of the loop.
 All settings have been tried and tested – our meta was that of Economics.

-Afterward, we looked at the difference in FPS and Fidelity, looked at the better trade, and went with that settings.
+Afterward, we looked at the difference in FPS and Fidelity, looked at the better trade, and went with those settings.
 These benchmarks were done on Six-Core Ryzen 3600x paired with GTX 1080 TI at 2560×1080 21:9 Ultrawide.

 All things considered, you shouldn’t worry much.
 These were the best Horizon Zero Dawn PC Settings that you can manage without requiring too much of an effort.
 Besides, the Windows 10 Optimizations for Horizon Zero Dawn will be beneficial across all games and also speed up your Windows.
 While you are here also check out Horizon Zero Dawn Trophy Guide.

-Did you find this article helpful?
+Did you find this helpful?
+Leave feedback below.

 Thanks!
 Do share your feedback with us. ⚡